-I couldn’t believe that dandelions were actually “Good ” People spend a lot of money & time on getting rid of these beautiful “weeds”.
+People spend a lot of wasted money & time getting rid of these beautiful “weeds”.

-My earliest memories of Dandelions were of course when they went to seed & you could blow on them & the little white ball would float in the air for a moment and scatter in the wind, This white puff contains the seeds.
+My earliest memories of Dandelions were of course when they went to seed and you could blow on them, then the little white ball would float in the air for a moment and scatter in the wind, This white puff contains the seeds.

 #1.
-They have anti-inflammatory properties.
-This makes Dandelion’s such a great choice for a salve, rubbing this on your hands or any body parts needing help to reduce inflammation, therefore helping to relieve pain.
+Dandelions have anti-inflammatory properties, Therefore helping to relieve pain.
 Can be very beneficial to those suffering from arthritis.
 Inflammation can lead to many serious diseases, so reducing inflammation should be high on our priority list.

 #3.
-Dandelions help rid your liver of toxins just wash the little yellow flower & eat 1 or two a day.
-You can also drink Dandelion tea.
+Dandelions help rid your liver of toxins just wash the little yellow flower and eat 1 or two a day.
 Research has been done on mice & the results were amazing.
-Mice that had been given high doses of toxins, had bounced back due to Dandelions.
+Mice that had been given high doses of toxins, had bounced back due to dandelions.
+Remember only to use chemical-free flowers.
+Dandelion tea is another great way to benefit. ( recipe below)

 #4.
 Dandelions have been used medically to treat high triglycerides, high blood pressure, and high cholesterol.
-There are several ways to introduce dandelions to our diet, one form is drinking dandelion tea.
+There are natural compounds you can take in pill form or salve’s you can use topically.

 I started picking dandelions and making oil infusions from all parts of the plant, concentrating on the flower & roots. ( how to listed below)